SovereignCloudStack/status-page-deployment/README.md

 ### Loadbalancer

-`kind` does not provide a way to create a loadbalancer, bound to local addresses.
+`kind` does not provide a way to create a load balancer, bound to local addresses.
 [MetalLB](https://metallb.universe.tf/) is used to provide a configuration for a local address.

 [`overlays/develop/metallb.yaml`](overlays/develop/metallb.yaml) defines an `IPAddressPool`.
 This pool must lay within the network used by kind.
 Check and change appropriately: